wbsoft/parce/docs/source/treestructure.rst

         None, all tokens from start are yielded.

-Token, Context and NodeMixin have some more methods, but those have to do with tree structure modification while (re)parsing text.
+Token, Context and Node have some more methods, but those have to do with tree structure modification while (re)parsing text.
 See the :doc:`tree module's documentation <tree>` if you are interested in those.